olpeh/olpeh.github.io/_posts/2017-11-19-hello-world.md

 ![GitHub pages settings]({{ "/images/01-hello-world/gh-pages.png" | prepend: site.baseurl }})

 This was not enough though.
-Had to read the page behind the [Learn more](https://help.github.com/articles/using-a-custom-domain-with-github-pages/){:target="\_blank"}{:rel="noopener"} {:rel="noopener"} link.
+Had to read the page behind the [Learn more](https://help.github.com/articles/using-a-custom-domain-with-github-pages/){:target="\_blank"}{:rel="noopener noreferrer"} {:rel="noopener noreferrer"} link.
 In my opinion that page is quite confusing and I did not know what to do really.

-In the end I found out that [this](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider/){:target="\_blank"}{:rel="noopener"} was the page with the information that I needed:
+In the end I found out that [this](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider/){:target="\_blank"}{:rel="noopener noreferrer"} was the page with the information that I needed:

 > 1. Confirm that you have added a custom domain to your GitHub Pages site.
 >